-If you're a self-taught developer and never attended a software engineering program at a university, you have to dedicate the first 3 to 6 months in mastering the fundamentals.
+If you're pursuing a career as a professional software engineer, you should dedicate the first three to six months to mastering the fundamentals.

 Data Structures and Algorithms

 Studying classic data structures and algorithms helps you improve your programming and problem-solving skills.
 These topics are frequently asked in coding interviews, and this course will help you master them.

 Learn all about arrays, linked lists, stacks, queues, and hash tables.View course